ande-box/C4DashboardToolexe/README.md

 ### 🛡️ Smart UI Features
 - **Smart Shutdown Button:** Hidden on mobile devices to prevent accidental server shutdowns.
 - **Mobile Setup Restriction:** Setup controls are hidden on mobile to keep the interface clean.
-- **Version Tag:** A small tag in the bottom-right corner (e.g., `v260804 | License valid till Jan 01, 2027`) tracks the version and beta status.
+- **Version Tag:** A small tag in the bottom-right corner (e.g., `v260810 | License valid till Jan 01, 2027`) tracks the version and beta status.

 ### 🔒 Security & File Locations
 - **Never share your `.env` file** — it contains your Control4 credentials.
-- **Embedded Public Key:** The `public_key.pem` file is now securely embedded inside the `.exe` during the build process, ensuring license verification always uses the developer's master key.
-Users cannot tamper with it.
 - The `.exe` looks for config files in the **same folder** as itself.
 If you move the `.exe`, you must move the `.env` and `dashboard_config.json` with it.
-- The `templates/dashboard.html` and `public_key.pem` files are now **embedded inside the .exe** and do not need to be distributed separately.
+- The `templates/dashboard.html` file is now **embedded inside the .exe** and do not need to be distributed separately.

 ### 🔄 Updates
-- When a new version of `C4DashboardTool.exe` is released, simply replace the old `.exe` with the new one.
+- When a new version of `C4DashboardToolexp_xxxxxx.exe` is released, simply replace the old `.exe` with the new one.
 Keep your existing `.env` and `dashboard_config.json` files.

 ---